davodey/davidodey/_posts/blog/web-components/2015-05-27-lets-build-a-web-component.markdown

 </html>
 {% endhighlight %}

 Importing HTML files into other HTML files is easy.
 It's done by using the link tag.
 So what happens if you import three separate template / component files and they all link to jQuery because the scripts depend on it?
-Well, dont worry, if the browser detects multiple instances of a file it will only import it into the document once, not three times.
+Like I mentioned earlier, dont worry, if the browser detects multiple instances of a file it will only import it into the document once, not three times.

+Thats it, we just created a basic Web Component.
 Web Components can be difficult to understand at first and the syntax has changed quite a bit since its introduction.
 However, I have found them to be fun to learn and I love the modular / component approach.
 If you want to use web components in some of your projects, you'll want to use [Polymer]{:target="_blank"}, or [Web-Components.js]{:target="_blank"}.
 These polyfills will help you get better browser support and come loaded with examples and documentation.

 Here is a link to the [working demo]{:target="_blank"} of the web component along with all the [files on GitHub]{:target="_blank"}.